 To initiate a formal or informal complaint of discrimination or harassment, or for further information, contact Assistant Academic Dean Jo Ann Lamore, JSC's Policy 311 coordinator, at 802-635-1243 or by email to JoAnn.Lamore@jsc.edu.
-For accommodations in order to apply for admission, please contact the Office of Academic Support Services at 802-635-1264; If accommodations are needed for employment, please contact the Dean of Administration at 802-635-1208.
+For accommodations in order to apply for admission, please contact the Office of Academic Support Services at 802-635-1264; for accommodations relative to employment, please contact the Dean of Administration at 802-635-1208.